outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     4. # echo 'XFCE_PLUGINS="brightness clock trash"' >> /etc/portage/make.conf
     5. **Attention** # emerge --ask xfce4-meta xfce4-notifyd; emerge --deselect y xfce4-notifyd, the 1st reference mixed this command order with step 4.
     6. # emerge --ask x11-terms/xfce4-terminal
-    11. [optional] # echo XSESSION="Xfce4" > /etc/env.d/90xsession, refer to the 11th item in previous step.
+    11. <s>[optional] # echo XSESSION="Xfce4" > /etc/env.d/90xsession, refer to the 11th item in previous step.
-        1. Remember to run `env-update && source /etc/profile` to update environment.
+        1. Remember to run `env-update && source /etc/profile` to update environment.</s>
+        2. This is not a good scheme to set *XSESSION* for all users on the system.
     7. Installation finished.
 Now reboot and loggin with the regular account to configure xfce.
     8. _$_ emerge --search consolekit, you can see consolekit is installed.
 So follow the 2nd reference:
     9. _$_ echo "exec startxfce4 --with-ck-launch" > ~/.xinitrc